-Blond psyllium is LIKELY SAFE for most people when taken with plenty of fluids.
+Blond psyllium is LIKELY SAFE for most people when taken by mouth with plenty of fluids.
 Drink at least 8 ounces of fluids for every 3-5 grams of husk or 7 grams of seed.
 In some people, blond psyllium might cause gas, stomach pain, diarrhea, constipation, and nausea.
 It has also been linked to reports of headache, backache, runny nose, cough, and sinus problems.

 Some people can have an allergic response to blond psyllium with symptoms such as swollen nasal passages, sneezing, swollen eyelids, hives, and asthma.
 Some people can also become sensitized to psyllium through exposure at work or repeated use of psyllium.
 Stop using blond psyllium and get medical attention immediately if you develop symptoms such as flushing, severe itching, shortness of breath, wheezing, swelling of the face or body, chest and throat tightness, or loss of consciousness.

 Pregnancy and breast-feeding: Blond psyllium is LIKELY SAFE when taken by mouth appropriately.

 Growths in the large intestine and rectum (colorectal adenoma): Blond psyllium might increase the risk of adenoma recurrence in people with a history of colorectal adenoma.
 People who have had this condition should avoid blond psyllium.